Sunday, April 27, 2025

 Tonight we participate in the most important liturgical celebration of the Church year.
 Tonight’s Mass contains rich sacramental symbols.
 Based on the traditions of the Early Church, our liturgy calls upon nature’s most basic element: open air, fire, water, light and darkness.
 Tonight’s liturgy emphasizes the cosmic dimensions of Christ’s Resurrection.
 Tonight’s readings present key moments from salvation history: the Exodus of the Jewish people from their slavery in Egypt; the prophet Isaiah calling the people to the waters of salvation; and the prophet Ezekiel calling the nation of Israel to renewal and new life during their exile in Babylon.

-Tonight, we have one adult entering the Church and one adult being confirmed.
+Tonight, we have one adult entering the Church.
+With great joy, we welcome her to our Holy Savior community through her profession of faith.
 Tonight, we the Catholic faithful will renew our baptismal promises and receive a blessing of special Easter holy water.
 We have commemorated the 40 days of Lent and Holy Week.
 Tonight, with great joy, we enter the Easter season in which we will celebrate the resurrected Christ in a special way.
 Tonight, sacramentally, we are untied with the apostolic Church and with Christians around the world we are celebrating the risen Lord.
 We join with all of creation in thanking God for our savior and our redeemer.

 18 April 2025 - Homily for Good Friday - Isaiah 52:13—53:12 - John 18:1—19:42